saarib2405/Machine-Learning/README.md

 ## Dataset
 The repository includes a `Datasets` folder containing various datasets used in the implementations.
 Each notebook specifies which dataset it uses and how to load it.

-## Contributing
-Feel free to contribute to this repository by:
-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/new-algorithm`)
-3. Commit your changes (`git commit -m 'Add new algorithm'`)
-4. Push to the branch (`git push origin feature/new-algorithm`)
-5. Open a Pull Request